linuxboot/book/src/naming.md

 ## BIOS

-BIOS is the good old, imperscrutable, unstructured, non-standard way of initializing a hardware platform in the pre-UEFI days.
+BIOS is the good old, inscrutable, unstructured, non-standard way of initializing a hardware platform in the pre-UEFI days.
 In other words it's a binary blob with no standardized structure, that is responsible for initializing CPU and memory, and jumping to a hard-coded position on the MBR of